-Treatment of skin afections Moisturizers, histamine 1 (H1) and histamine 2 (H2)
+Treatment of skin afections Moisturizers, histamine 1 (H1) and histamine 2 (H2) blockers,

-- Moisturizers, histamine 1 (H1) and histamine 2 (H2) blockers, tricyclic antidepressants, and trazodone in pruritis - Raynaud phenomenon can be treated with calcium channel blockers, prazosin, prostaglandin E1, dipyridamole, aspirin, and topical nitrates.
-In the event of thrombosis a tissue plasminogen activator, heparin, and urokinase may be necessary. - Bosentan, a dual endothelin receptor antagonist, is under investigation and may decrease new digital ulcer formation. - Sildenafil has also been shown to be effective and tolerated in patients with primary Raynaud and is currently approved to treat pulmonary hypertension.
+- tricyclic antidepressants, and trazodone in pruritis - Raynaud phenomenon can be treated with calcium channel blockers (to tolerance), prazosin, prostaglandin E1, dipyridamole, aspirin, and topical nitrates.
+In the event of thrombosis and vascular flow compromise, a tissue plasminogen activator, heparin, and urokinase may be necessary. - In very severe cases, patients may benefit from pharmacologic cervical sympathectomy or from surgical digital sympathectomy. - Bosentan, a dual endothelin receptor antagonist, is under investigation and may decrease new digital ulcer formation. - Sildenafil has also been shown to be effective and tolerated in patients with primary Raynaud and is currently approved to treat pulmonary hypertension.